 Appropriate representation should be sought as soon as there is any suggestion of any form of action by HMRC.
-Insurance against the costs of such representation can be obtained through our associated insurer, PFP who can be found here.

 It isn’t always possible to reach agreement with an investigating officer for a variety of reasons.
 Disputes can spiral out of control and clients may find themselves at a tribunal hearing with the attendant costs when such a hearing could have been avoided.
 Alternative Dispute Resolution is often a cheaper and simpler means of resolving a dispute with HMRC.
 However, even this relatively informal process should not be undertaken without advice.

 The introduction of the Common Reporting Standard will ensure HMRC have far more information from overseas and will initiate many more enquiries as a result.
 Under this initiative, the financial institutions of over one hundred countries will automatically send information to HMRC in 2017 and subsequent years.

 Immediate action is required whenever such an allegation is made.
 Any affected person should seek the advice of a person experienced in this field.
 Advice from persons outside this highly specialist area may make matters worse.